Artist Statement

 Biography

 Renqian Yang is an artist and Associate Professor of Ceramics at SUNY Oswego, New York.
 She received her B.F.A. in Ceramics from the Sichuan Fine Arts Institute, China (2009), and her M.F.A. from Syracuse University (2014).
-Her work has been exhibited widely in the United States, China, South Korea, and Japan, and in 2024 was acquired by the Victoria and Albert Museum in London for its permanent collection.
+Her work has been exhibited widely in the United States, the UK, China, South Korea, and Japan, and in 2024 was acquired by the Victoria and Albert Museum in London for its permanent collection.
 She is currently featured in Dimensions: Contemporary Chinese Studio Crafts at the V&A in South Kensington, London.

-Her solo exhibitions include Folding Time Between Worlds at Tyler Art Gallery (2024), Retrace at Jingdezhen International Studio (2024), Sounds of the Ephemeral at Fou Gallery (2021), and the Cayuga Museum of History and Art (2019).
-Her work has also appeared in group exhibitions at the Herbert F. Johnson Museum of Art at Cornell University (2025), the Featherstone Center for the Arts in Martha’s Vineyard (2025), and in several NCECA concurrent exhibitions (2021, 2023, 2024).
 Internationally, Yang has exhibited in competitions and museum shows such as the Shiwan Ceramics Museum, Foshan, Guangdong, China (2023), and the Prefectural Museum of Art and Design, Toyama, Japan (2021).
 She has been awarded residencies at Watershed Center for the Ceramic Arts (2017, 2023), Craigardan (2018), Jingdezhen International Studio (2018, 2023), and STARworks, North Carolina (2022).
 Her work was also presented in the Korea–China Ceramic Art Exhibition (South Korea, 2022) and at the Korea National Assembly Proceeding Hall, Seoul (2023), celebrating 30 years of diplomatic relations between the two nations.
+In December 2025, her work was featured in the 15th Anniversary Edition of Ceramics Now Magazine.

 SELECTED NEWS